nrdg/sop/_sources/publishing/papers.md

 people's projects and to help move that work along.
 It is primarily the responsibility of the first and last author to pay attention to the role that different people are playing.

+## Other resources

+[Matteo Carandini](https://www.carandinilab.net/home) wrote a short, succint and memorable [essay](https://drive.google.com/file/d/1RFzp3BV1tT4XQTGkGmopkmanjkN9UptD/view) that explains how to write a paper (with him).

+If you take only one of Carandini's recommendations to heart, it is that you should read ["The science of scientific writing"](https://www.americanscientist.org/blog/the-long-view/the-science-of-scientific-writing) by Gopen and Swan (1990)